salykova/salykova.github.io/_posts/2025-01-12-matmul-cpu.markdown

 Similar to the second loop (and the first loop) around the micro-kernel, the packing loops can be efficiently parallelized due to the high number of iterations and the flexibility of choosing  $m_c, n_c$.
 For the multi-threaded implementation the values

-$$m_c = m_R \times \text{number of threads} \times 2$$
+$$m_c = m_R \times \text{number of threads} \times 5$$

-$$n_c = n_R \times \text{number of threads} \times 71$$
+$$n_c = n_R \times \text{number of threads} \times 50$$

 provide the best performance on my machine, leading to the final optimized multi-threaded implementation.

 ## Conclusion
 I had a great time implementing and optimizing matrix multiplication on the CPU - it was a challenging but really fun project.
 I believe the best way to truly understand hardware and code optimization techniques is by getting hands-on and building something yourself.
 In our implementation, we used techniques like kernel optimization, cache/register blocking, and multi-threading.
-That said, there’s still room to make it even better, like manually managing threads with `pthread` and [data prefetching](https://clang.llvm.org/docs/LanguageExtensions.html#builtin-prefetch).
+However, there’s still room to make it even better, like manually managing threads with `pthread` and [data prefetching](https://clang.llvm.org/docs/LanguageExtensions.html#builtin-prefetch).